essentials/Essentials/README.markdown

 Windows users, please read this: http://help.github.com/line-endings/ The default line ending is LF.

-To build all jars, select the BuildAll project and build that.
-You'll find all jars inside the dist/lib folder of the BuildAll project.
+To build all jars, open this folder and use `mvn clean install` to build it.
+You'll find all jars inside the jars/ folder.

 If you create pull requests, always make them for the master branch.